albertopadovan/Bprime/README.md

 # Bprime
-Code to generate unified Bprime tables with positive and negative normalized mass flux
+In this repository we provide code to generate unified Bprime tables with positive and negative normalized mass flux.

+Dependencies: [Mutation++](https://github.com/mutationpp/Mutationpp) (and dependencies therein)